 Stage 2: Conditional Approval

-“Conditional approval” is when Open Philanthropy Project decides whether or not to recommend funding for a grant.
-To seek conditional approval, an Open Philanthropy Project investigator writes up and submits a write-up to our internal decisionmakers explaining the case for the project.
+“Conditional approval” is when Open Philanthropy decides whether or not to recommend funding for a grant.
+To seek conditional approval, an Open Philanthropy investigator writes up and submits a write-up to our internal decisionmakers explaining the case for the project.
 Senior leadership and the investigator then discuss and decide whether or not to conditionally approve funding the grant.
-This stage is generally quick, often concluding within 1-2 weeks, and typically requires no time or input from the potential grantee.2 If Open Philanthropy Project declines to recommend funding for a project after a potential grantee invested significant time into an investigation, we may decide to recommend an “investigation grant” to recognize the time the potential grantee spent during the investigation, in accordance with our grant investigation policy.
+This stage is generally quick, often concluding within 1-2 weeks, and typically requires no time or input from the potential grantee.2 If Open Philanthropy declines to recommend funding for a project after a potential grantee invested significant time into an investigation, we may decide to recommend an “investigation grant” to recognize the time the potential grantee spent during the investigation, in accordance with our grant investigation policy.

 Stage 3: Formal Approval

-Once a grant has been conditionally approved, the investigator will send the potential grantee a notification and connect them to our internal logistics team, who will request the basic details required to process the funding recommendation and ensure compliance with our approach to openness, research transparency guidelines, or any legal restrictions that might be placed on the funding.
+Once a grant has been conditionally approved, the investigator will send the potential grantee a notification and connect them to our internal grants team, who will request the basic details required to process the funding recommendation and ensure compliance with our approach to openness, research transparency guidelines, or any legal restrictions that might be placed on the funding.
 For simple grants, reviewing and responding to the logistics email typically takes the grantee about an hour and can be completed within a week.
 For university and international grants, it may take a few weeks to coordinate and confirm all the grant details.
 Once this is completed, we formally recommend the grant to one of our external funding partners.

-The Open Philanthropy Project, LLC (the organization that employs Open Philanthropy Project staff) generally does not pay grants directly, but instead submits formal recommendations to one of our external funding partners, such as the Silicon Valley Community Foundation or the Good Ventures Foundation, who will then conduct legal due diligence and a formal approval process to determine whether or not to fund the grant.
+The Open Philanthropy Project, LLC (the organization that employs most Open Philanthropy staff) generally does not pay grants directly, but instead submits formal recommendations to one of our external funding partners, such as the Silicon Valley Community Foundation or the Good Ventures Foundation, who will then conduct legal due diligence and a formal approval process to determine whether or not to fund the grant.
 Legally we cannot guarantee that a grant will be made until the formal approval process has been completed by our external funding partners; historically, however, almost all of the grants that have been conditionally approved have ultimately received funding.
-For example, of the ~200 grants that the Open Philanthropy Project conditionally approved in 2016, over 98% were made.
+For example, of the ~200 grants that Open Philanthropy conditionally approved in 2016, over 98% were made.
 In 2016, a small number of grants were conditionally approved but did not receive funding.
 However, these grants were canceled or postponed by grantee request, such as a grantee deciding to pursue an alternative project for the time being.
-That said, all Open Philanthropy Project grants must complete legal due diligence and the formal approval process of our external funding partners in order to be made.
+That said, all Open Philanthropy grants must complete legal due diligence and the formal approval process of our external funding partners in order to be made.

 Once this stage is completed, the grant is finalized, funds are transferred, and work on the project can begin.